The Environment and Climate Change Law Review: Russia

 Reporting and disclosure

 The issues of disclosure of environmental information in Russia are not sufficiently developed at the current level of legislation.
 For example, there is currently no detailed regulation of the disclosure of environmental information by the state.
-Currently, the MNR is working to improve legislation to join Russia to the UNECE Aarhus Convention.
-The government is currently drafting a law that will define 'environmental information', establish the procedure for access to it and work out the issues of classifying such information as publicly available (placed by state bodies and local governments on the internet in the form of public data).
+Currently, the MNR is working to improve legislation to enable Russia to join the UNECE Aarhus Convention.

-At present, the draft law 'On Public Non-Financial Reporting' is with the Government of the Russian Federation and is being discussed.
-The draft provides, in particular, for the mandatory disclosure of certain environmental information11 and its confirmation by professional audit organisations.
-It is planned to extend the effect of the law to state and public companies, unitary enterprises, companies with annual revenues or assets of more than 10 billion rubles, companies whose securities are listed on stock exchanges.
-In general, the Bill is in common logic and in many ways is similar to the provisions of the European Directive 2014/95/EU.
+At present, the draft law 'On Public Non-Financial Reporting' is with the government of the Russian Federation and is being discussed.
+The draft provides, in particular, for the mandatory disclosure of certain environmental information13 and its confirmation by professional audit organisations.
+It is planned to extend the effect of the law to state and public companies, unitary enterprises, companies with annual revenues or assets of more than 10 billion roubles and companies whose securities are listed on stock exchanges.
+In general, the Bill is in many ways is similar to the provisions of European Directive 2014/95/EU.

 i Air quality

 The quality of atmospheric air is determined by its compliance with hygienic standards of air quality and environmental quality standards for atmospheric air.
-The environmental quality standards are set by the Ministry of Natural Resources and Ecology and hygienic standards are set by the Federal Service for Supervision of Consumer Rights Protection and Human Welfare.
+The environmental quality standards are set by the MNR, and hygienic standards are set by the Federal Service for Supervision of Consumer Rights Protection and Human Welfare.
 At present, a large number of standards are in force in the form of determining the maximum permissible concentrations, an approximate safe level of exposure to certain substances in the atmospheric air, etc.

 To regulate emissions of harmful (polluting) substances into the atmosphere, the following are established: